SHRIKAR5/Animal-Detection/README.md

 # Animal-Detection
+#CNN Model
-Detects dog and cat  Photos
+Detects dog and cat photos using CNN